thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 9:00AM on 10 December 2025 or as the situation changes.

 - Flood alert: River Severn in Gloucestershire
 - River levels remain high due to recent rainfall, flooding may continue over the next few days.

 Flooding may affect low lying land and roads adjacent the River Severn from Tewkesbury to Gloucester.
 Locations that may be affected include Apperley, Maisemore, Hempstead, Minsterworth Ham and Quedgley.
 Severn Ham, Tewkesbury starts to fill.

 Predicted peaks:-

-Tuesday morning 09/12; Gloucester 2.9m to 3.2m at 00:00AM, Sandhurst 3.4m to 3.6m at 00:30AM.
+Wednesday morning 10/12; Gloucester 2.9m to 3.2m at 01:00AM, Sandhurst 3.5m to 3.7m at 01:30AM.
-Tuesday afternoon 09/12; Gloucester 3.2 to 3.5m at 12:00PM, Sandhurst 3.6m to 3.8m at 12:30PM
+Wednesday afternoon 10/12; Gloucester 2.9m to 3.2m at 13:30PM, Sandhurst 3.6m to 3.7m at 13:45PM.

-River levels are currently peaking and will remain high over the next few days.
-Additional rainfall is forecast over the next 48 hours.
+Further rainfall is forecast over the next 48 hours which may see river levels rise further.
 We are closely monitoring the situation.

 Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 2:00PM on 9 December 2025, or as the situation change.
+This message will be updated by 2:00PM on 10 December 2025, or as the situation change.

 - Flood alert: River Leadon catchment
 - Rising river levels today may lead to flooding.